Santa Rosa High School (Santa Rosa, California): Nevers Field

 Ernie Nevers attended Santa Rosa High School, where he excelled in football.
 In 1920, as a senior, he led the team to the NCS Championships.
 He went on to attend Stanford University, and play for the Duluth Eskimos and the Chicago Cardinals of the National Football League.
 In 1925 the football field at Santa Rosa High School was renamed Nevers Field in his honor.
 In 2004, just in time for the homecoming game, a $2 million refurbishment of Nevers Field was completed.
 The improvements included an artificial turf, an all-weather 8-lane track, new bleachers, a snack bar and ticket booth, restrooms, and lights for night games.

 Extracurricular Activities

 Sports

-Santa Rosa High School has a wide variety of athletic programs and competes in the 5-A North Bay League of the North Coast Section of the California Interscholastic Federation.
+Santa Rosa High School has various athletic programs and competes in the 5-A North Bay League of the North Coast Section of the California Interscholastic Federation.
 The teams are known as the Santa Rosa Panthers.
 Sports offered include football, volleyball, cross country, tennis, golf, basketball, wrestling, soccer, baseball, softball, track and field, badminton, and swimming.
 The cross country varsity boys team was the undefeated league champions, a record of 7-0, in the 2008-2009 season.
 In the 2016 swim season, both men's and women's varsity teams were undefeated with 7-0 records.
 In the 2017 school season, the boys team was similarly undefeated.